On this page

 Most crowdfunding projects give something to those who support the project.
 Will it be products or services?
 Will it be an equity interest?
 Will the money be a loan and get repaid?
 Are the funds simply a donation?

 If you are going to give products or services in return for the money received, you should make sure that those costs are budgeted and planned for.
 You don’t want to find yourself in the situation where the rewards cost more than what you’ve received.

 Are you a business for tax purposes?

 The first place to start is to determine if you are in business at all.
 If your project is a hobby, then there may not be any GST or income tax implications for your crowdsourced funds.
-Check out the ATO site for more information about whether you are in business.
+Check out the Australian Tax Office (ATO) site for more information about whether you are in business.

 Is the money a donation?

 If you are in business, what you give in return for the money received will help to determine the tax issues.
 If you treat the money received as a donation to your business then there could be GST and income tax issues, as it is likely that the money will be revenue.
 The cost of providing any rewards (say goods or services) should be a tax deduction.